 Positive parenting is effective for young children.
 Even kids who are just learning to walk.
 Or kids who are still working on their verbal skills.

-5 benefits of using positive parenting with your little kids:
+5 benefits of using positive parenting for toddlers and preschoolers:

 - Sets a foundation for respectful communication in the future.
 Your child may not have much of a vocabulary now, but they will be talking soon.
 And, just because your child knows how to talk, doesn’t mean they know how to have a respectful disagreement.
 Modeling good communication and healthy problem solving from a young age gives them an example to follow as they grow and mature.